i. Sun

 iv.
 F E A R

-No, you can't see my head.
+No, you see into my head.

 v.
 The Grandchildren of